 About Our Firm and Lawyers

-At Charlotte Christian Law, our divorce lawyers know how difficult co-parenting and related matters can be.
+At The Law Offices of Charlotte Christian and Associates, our divorce lawyers know how difficult co-parenting and related matters can be.
 This is why we help parents prepare for the task of co-parenting and solve their co-parenting and other divorce-related issues, including ones regarding visitation and communication.
 As trained mediators, we can help you and your spouse in many ways.

 All About Mediation